quality factors for growing wine grapes...

 Although vines could grow from the fruit seeds (or

-pips), the seeds do not turn out like the either of the parents.
+pips), the seeds do not turn out exactly like the either of the parents.
 For

 example, seeds from a Chardonnay grape would not necessarily grow

-(not necessarily Chardonnay) vine.
+vine, not necessarily of the same type.
 Like humans, the vine offspring

 would carry the genetic material of both its "mother" and